Asaka Yamazakura Distillery

 Yamazakura can offer reasonable value for those looking to explore Japanese whisky without the high price tag associated with more famous labels.
 However, availability outside of Japan can be limited, and as with many Japanese whiskies, international demand can affect prices and accessibility.

-Production process of Aska
+Production process of Asaka

 The name “Yamazakura